glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 (inclusive), which allows for farms that are being ported from V1 to V2 to define a shorter tenure.

-The asset id defines which asset is being used for the protocol deposit and rewards, and the `assetsRequired` field defines how many assets are participating in the weeks that remain.
+The asset id defines which asset is being used for the 'assetsRequired' and rewards, and the `assetsRequired` field defines how many assets are participating in the weeks that remain.
 Solar farms that are being ported from V1 to V2 therefore should not state their whole protocol deposit, but instead